-- 1. Install the SCSI adapter (see "Installing an adapter" on page 34). - 2.
-Connect the SCSI-signal cable to the adapter and to one or more of the signal-cable connectors to the rear of the SCSI devices.

-Connect the SCSI-activity-indicator cable to the adapter and to the SCSI-LED connector (J18) on the system board.
-See "System-board internal connectors" on page 29 for the location of the SCSI-LED connector.
+- 1. Install the SCSI adapter (see "Installing an adapter" on page 37). - 2.
+Connect the SCSI-signal cable to the adapter and to one or more of the signal-cable connectors on the rear of the SCSI devices. - Connect the SCSI-activity-indicator cable to the adapter and to the SCSI-LED connector on the system board.
+See "System-board internal connectors" on page 32 for the location of the SCSI-LED connector.